Many mortgages for over 60s do not feature on the leading comparison sites.

 While there has been significant growth in the number of providers offering Retirement Interest-Only (RIO) mortgages, not all RIO mortgage products might be featured on comparison sites.
 The RIO mortgage market has expanded, with 21 providers currently offering these products, the highest number recorded.
 This growth indicates a broadening of options for potential borrowers.
 However, the availability of these products on comparison sites can vary.

-Comparison sites often provide a selection of available products, but they might not encompass the entire market.
-They typically list a range of options to give an idea of what’s available, but it’s always advisable to conduct thorough research or consult with a mortgage advisor for comprehensive options.
-A mortgage advisor can help find a lender that accepts your application and can provide expert advice tailored to your needs.
+Comparison sites often provide a selection of available products but might not encompass the entire market.
+They typically list a range of options to give an idea of what’s available.
+Still, conducting thorough research or consulting with a mortgage advisor for comprehensive options is always advisable.
+A mortgage advisor can help you find a lender that accepts your application and can provide expert advice tailored to your needs.

 Therefore, while comparison sites are a helpful starting point, they might not capture every RIO mortgage product in the market.
-Direct consultation with lenders or a mortgage advisor is recommended for a complete view of the options available.
+For a complete view of the options available, direct consultation with lenders or a mortgage advisor is recommended.

 Are later life lending interest rates similar to rates offered to younger people?